 I deliberately used the word canoe rather than kayak.
 They are often used interchangeably.

-A canoe is usually used to mean an open boat, propelled by a single-bladed paddle.
+A canoe usually means an open boat, propelled by a single-bladed paddle.
 They are sometimes referred to as Canadian canoes in the UK.
 In contrast, a kayak is almost exclusively a closed boat, propelled by a double bladed paddle.
 Both are small, narrow and relatively lightweight.

 Kayaks are faster, less affected by wind and waves and generally have a smaller load carrying capacity.